nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### $job

-__$job(aJob, args, aId) : Object__
+__$job(aJob, args, aId, isolate) : Object__

 ````
 Shortcut to oJobRunJob and ow.oJob.runJob to execute aJob with args and returned the changed arguments.
 Optionally aId can be also provided.
+If isolate=true it will also clean the key 'res' and try to return the result of ow.oJob.output.
 ````
 ### $llm